Friday Five Interview with Will Walters of mobbra

-That’s the ambition anyway for digital entrepreneur and film maker Will Walters, who set up mobbra Ltd earlier this year to deliver mass fan engagement – or ‘Fangage’ – at music and sporting events through the use of smartphone applications.
+That’s the vision of digital entrepreneur and film maker Will Walters, who set up mobbra Ltd earlier this year to deliver mass fan engagement – or ‘Fangage’ – at music and sporting events through the use of smartphone applications.

-We believed that there was a problem with mobile networks & wi-fi connectivity where you have a high density of people such as at concerts and sporting events.
+We believed that there was a problem with mobile networks and Wi-Fi connectivity where you have a high density of people such as at concerts and sporting events.

 We started this due diligence process back in June 2012 through to the end of the year and realised we had a good business case.